NCMuseum/Micro-NFT-Display/README.md

 ````
 AnimationOne,100,10;AnimationTwo,200,20;AnimationThree,50,100;
 ````
 You can set up a playlist toplay the same animation mulitple times, with any per frame delay and even reduce the animation frame count.
-EG.. this will play animation 1 (which has 100 frames in total) once at full speed, then at a slower seped, then only the 1st 50 frames at full speed
+EG.. this will play animation 1 (which has 100 frames in total) once at full speed, then at a slower speed, then only the 1st 50 frames at full speed

 ````
 AnimationOne,100,1;AnimationOne,100,50;AnimationOne,50,1;
 ````

 # Pinout for the Wemos D32 Pro module
 TBD